T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: twists and periodic classes of .

-Given a periodic homeomorphism $\phi$, we can clearly choose a representative $\phi'$ of $[\phi]$ that leaves each component in $\partial^1 \Si$ invariant (by isotoping $\phi$ near $\partial^1 \Si$ until it is the identity on all of them).
+Given a periodic homeomorphism $\phi$, we can clearly choose a representative $\phi'$ of $[\phi]$ that leaves $\partial^1 \Si$ fixed pointwise (by isotoping $\phi$ near $\partial^1 \Si$ until it is the identity on it).
 Then, we can find a signed \tat graph $(\G, A,\iota) $ embedded in $\Si$ to represent it using \Cref{thm:000} and \Cref{thm:rel_signed}.
 Then, we can consider the periodic homeomorphism $\phi^{per}_{\Sigma,\G,A,\iota}$.
 Note that we can always get that $\phi'$ has all its fractional Dehn twist coefficients positive, which means $\iota\equiv +$.
 Then, we get the following theorem by using Remark \ref{re:cyl}:

 \begin{theorem} Let $\Si$ be a connected surface with non-empty boundary which is not a disk or a cylinder.
 Let $\phi$ be an orientation preserving periodic homeomorphism of $\Si$ that leaves (at least) one boundary component invariant.
 Let $A$ be the set containing all boundary components that are not invariant by $\phi$.
-Then there exists a relative \tat graph $(\G, A)$ embedded in $(\Si,A)$, which is invariant by $\phi$, such that \begin{enumerate}[(i)] \item We have the equality of boundary-free isotopy classes $[\phi_{(\Sigma,\G,A,\iota)}^{per}]_{A, \phi|_A}=[\phi]_{A, \phi|_A}$ (see \Cref{not:iso}). \item the homeomorphism $\phi$ is conjugate to $\phi_{(\Sigma,\G,A,\iota)}^{per}$ by a homeomorphism that fixes $\G$. \end{enumerate}
+Then there exists a relative \tat graph $(\G, A)$ embedded in $(\Si,A)$, which is invariant by $\phi$, such that \begin{enumerate}[(i)] \item We have the equality of boundary-free isotopy classes $[\phi_{(\Sigma,\G,A,\iota)}^{per}]_{A, \phi|_A}=[\phi]_{A, \phi|_A}$ (see \Cref{not:iso}). \item the homeomorphism $\phi$ is conjugate to $\phi_{(\Sigma,\G,A,\iota)}^{per}$ by a homeomorphism that fixes $\G$. \end{enumerate} \end{theorem}